How do I search historical records by place or by using the world map?

 If you know where your ancestor lived, you can search historical records by place.
 The location-specific search includes resources about the place:

-• Links a wiki article about the place
+• A link to a wiki article about the place

 • Learning Center lessons